chericito/mobohubb-docs/docs/SITE ADMINISTRATION/organizational-structure.md

 The org structure works this way:

-Organization level > Sites Level
+Organization levels/parents > Sites Level

 Sites can not have child, only parents can have children and children can become other children's parents.